 SALAD BURNET SEEDS

-Salad burnet leaves add a nutty, cucumber flavor to salads, vinegars, cream cheese, cold drinks, and sandwiches.
+Salad burnet leaves add a nutty cucumber flavor to salads, vinegars, cream cheese, cold drinks, and sandwiches.
 Leaves are deeply toothed; crimson flowers are thimble-shaped.
-Salad burnet plants grow to 12-inches tall, 12 or more inches wide.
+Salad burnet plants grow to 12 in. tall, 12 or more in. wide.
 Grow in containers, or use to edge borders in the herb garden.

-Sow salad burnet seed in cell packs or flats, press into soil, barely cover.
+Plant Salad Burnet Seeds: Sow salad seed in cell packs or flats, press into soil, barely cover.
 Needs light to germinate.
 Kept at 60°F., germination is in 14-21 days.
 Transplant salad bunet seedlings into the garden after all danger of frost.
 Or, direct sow salad burnet seeds into prepared seed beds, one seed per inch.
-Thin seedlings to 12-18 inches apart.
+Thin seedlings to 12-18 in. apart.

 Grow Salad Burnet: Full sun in mild climates, afternoon shade where it is hot.
 Tolerates drought, better appearance and production with regular water.
 Well-drained soil.
 Remove flowers, cut back plants regularly to insure a steady supply of fresh, tender leaves.
 Flowers attract butterflies.